Podiceps

-It has representatives breeding in Europe, Asia, North, and South America.
-Most northern hemisphere species migrate in winter to the coast or warmer climates.
+It has representatives breeding in all continents except Antarctica.
+Some species are partially or entirely migratory, moving in winter to the coast or warmer climates.
+Most species are widespread and overall common, but three South American species each are restricted to a single country; two of them are seriously threatened and a third is already extinct.

 They breed in vegetated areas of freshwater lakes, nesting on the water's edge, since their legs are set too far back for easy walking.
 Usually two eggs are laid, and the striped young may be carried on the adult's back.
 All the genus are excellent swimmers and divers, and pursue their fish prey underwater.
 Adults have striking breeding plumage, with no difference between the sexes.
 In winter, the plumage is subdued whites and greys.